llh1000/CaseStudyOrange/Orange_Report.md

 ----------------------

 ##Graphical Examination
 To demonstrate the differences in circumferences over the timeframe, we will present two plots that show the data for each tree.
-The first plot shows the circumference change over time for each tree.
-The second plot shows the range of circumference change as separate boxplots for each tree.
+The first plot shows the circumference measurements related to age for each tree.
+The second plot shows the range of circumference measurements as separate boxplots for each tree.

 ```r
 #Create plots